firgon/P9/README.md

 2. Install requirements
-From your installation folder :
+From your installation folder (P9):
-`pip install requirements.txt`
+`pip install -r requirements.txt`

 3. Launch test Server
-From your installation folder :
+From your installation folder (P9):
 `python manage.py runserver`

 4 Enjoy the website !
 With your favorite browser, navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)